 - Fry pork chops or chicken.
 Pan-frying these dishes gives them a unique crispy coating.

 - Broil casseroles, usually during the main meal.

-- Pan smear steaks before tossing them to the grill
+- Pan-sear steaks before tossing them onto the grill

 1. Oven Compatible

-Unlike a lot of equipment in the kitchen, you can use most frying pans on the stove and inside the oven However if the pan has a plastic handle you can't put it in the oven (throw it in the bin!).
-Interestingly enough, oven safe pans can be used inside the oven irrespective of the temperature.
-This feature allows you to prepare numerous meals in different ways, giving it an edge over others.
+Unlike a lot of equipment in the kitchen, you can use most frying pans on the stove and inside the oven.
+However, if the pan has a plastic handle, you can't put it in the oven (throw it in the bin!).
+Interestingly, oven-safe pans can be used inside the oven, irrespective of the temperature.
+This feature allows you to prepare numerous meals differently, giving it an edge over others.

 Most frying pans are very long-lasting.
-In fact many of us (chefs included) tend to use their much loved pans long after their use by date.
+Many of us (chefs included) use their much-loved pans long after their use-by date.